 1. Define Your Savings Goal

-Before you start, it’s important to ask yourself: Why do I want to save $10,000?
+Before diving into savings, it’s important to ask yourself: Why do I want to save $10,000?

-Having a clear reason will keep you motivated and disciplined throughout the process.
+Having a clear purpose will keep you focused and committed throughout the process.
+Here are some common reasons people save this amount:

 2. Set a Realistic Timeframe